vikramdattu/amazon-kinesis-video-streams-webrtc-sdk-c-for-freertos/README.md

 ### Known limitations and issues

-This project does not use audio at this point of time.
+This project does not use audio at this point in time.
 When running on the ESP-Wrover-Kit, this project can only run at low frame rate and low bit rate.

 The current implementation does not support data channel.
 Please check back later for availability of the data channel feature.